o3o/dwt-support/doc/dwt-support README.md

 #dwt-support

 ##Acknowledgement
-I would like to acknowledge all who have contributed to the [d-widget-toolkit](https://www.github.com/d-widget-toolkit/dwt) , and say **THANK YOU** for all your time and effort!
+I would like to acknowledge all who have contributed to the [d-widget-toolkit](https://www.github.com/d-widget-toolkit/dwt) project.

+Here is a big **THANK YOU** for all your time and effort!

 ##Objectives
  1. Help for new D programmers and hobbyists